M A Rothschild

 The first place of business in Frankfurt was also the family home, the ‘House of the Green Shield’ in the Judengasse, where Mayer Amschel and his family moved in 1784.
 In 1795, after the Frankfurt city council abolished the status that prohibited Jews from owning property outside of Judengasse, Mayer Amschel relocated his business premises to Schnurgasse and his warehouse to Trierischer Hof outside the Jewish ghetto.

-M A Rothschild & Söhne
+M A Rothschild und Söhne

 Mayer Amschel died in 1812, and his eldest son, Amschel Mayer (1773-1855), took over the management of what was now the Frankfurt House of the Rothschild banking business.
-In 1813, a year after his father’s death, Amschel had an office building erected at 146, Fahrgasse to house the banking business of MA Rothschild & Sons.
+In 1813, a year after his father’s death, Amschel had an office building erected at 146, Fahrgasse to house the banking business of M A Rothschild und Söhne [M A Rothschild and Sons].
 The imposing building, in the classical style, stood at the corner of Fahrgasse and the Judengasse.
 The Frankfurt bank was, according to a contemporary description, was open plan in its design: "He [Salomon] sits in his office in the midst of his clerks like a Padishah; below him are his secretaries, and around him may be seen a crowd of brokers, for ever coming and going.
 With a few words he dismisses each, for like a true business genius he knows at once what answer to give to every question, and what decision to arrive at on any business that may be laid before him for consideration...
 To speak to him privately on a matter of business is well-nigh impossible; everything in his office is done openly as in a law court."
 The House took a lead in the business of government bonds, while Amschel’s partners, his brothers Salomon (1774-1855) and Carl (1788-1855), travelled from court to court and congress to congress, making connections and negotiating contracts.
 Salomon and Carl eventually set up satellite Houses, in Vienna and Naples respectively, and continued to conduct major bond transactions on behalf of the Frankfurt House.
 The five Rothschild brothers were enobled by the Austrian Emperor in 1822.

 Closure of the Frankfurt house